Holding Space

 About our program

-During our 2024 events, one thing that many people asked for was support to provide in-service training for their own staff after attending one of our workshops.
-In response to this request, during 2025 we are running six FREE hands-on workshops at the Albury/Wodonga CSU campus AND we are providing all of the content and resources that you would need to run the same workshops at your service, including all of the hands-on activities (accessed via this website).
-That means that if you are unable to attend a workshop in person, you can still access the workshop resources via this website.
-There will also be a full-day on-campus symposium to extend the workshops on the first Saturday of Children’s Week in October 2025.
+During our 2024 and 2025 meetings and events, many people asked for support with providing in-service training for their own staff after attending one of our trauma-informed workshops.
+In response to these requests, during 2025 we ran a series ofworkshops at the Albury/Wodonga CSU campus AND we provided all of the content and resources that you would need to run the same workshops at your service (accessed via the Program Content section of this website).

-Across all events, we prioritise the wellbeing of those working in, or studying to work in, early childhood settings.
-Together, let’s slow down, listen from the heart, and challenge traditional curricula to create spaces of unconditional positive regard.
+Across all gatherings, we prioritise the wellbeing of those working in, or studying to work in, early childhood settings.
+Together, let’s slow down, listen from the heart, and challenge traditional curricula to create ‘communities of respect; communities of regulation’.
 We see you.
 We hear you.
 We understand the layers of complexities you face.
 We care.